abdelk7344/independent-study-firebase/entries/entry1.md

 <script src="app.js" type="text/javascript"></script>
 ```

 In order to create a leaderboard, I am going to have to take in two values: a name and score.
-In order to create an input and a submit button in p5js, the p5.dom library is required(which can be obtained at the p5js website or this project’s github repo in the next section).
+In order to create an input and a submit button in p5js, the p5.dom library is required(which can be obtained at the p5js website or this project’s GitHub repo in the next section).
 This is how to create a basic text box and submit button in p5js respectively:

 ``` javascript
 var intialInput = createInput('Name')